 Cancellations.
 If you are unable to attend our sessions at the agreed time, I appreciate as much notice as possible.
 As I hold a space open for you whether or not you attend, I reserve the right to charge for the session unless you have given me 48 hours notice of cancellation.

 Data protection and GDPR.
 I am registered professionally with the Information Commissioner’s Office and hold data about you as a client in line with European General Data Protection Regulations.
 In working as a counsellor and body psychotherapist in private practice I hold your contact information securely (password protected).
 Your contact numbers are held on my mobile phone and your email address and emails on my PC.
 Brief session notes are recorded on paper, recorded anonymously, and held in a secure place away from my PC and phone.
 I delete your contact information three years after we have finished working together and retain session records for six years after our work, after which time they are shredded and the paper recycled securely.
 I use your data purely to contact you to make arrangements and will never share this information with a third party unless it is with your prior knowledge, or if I am obliged to by a court of law.
 In this unlikely event I would inform you first.

 Dispute resolution.
 If you are unhappy with your experience of therapy I would appreciate you talking to me about your concerns in the first instance.
 My aim would be that any difficulties can be resolved with you, as the client or supervisee.
-If this doesn't seem possible, for whatever reason, then I am an accredited member of the British Association for Counselling and Psychotherapy (BACP) and work in line with its ethical framework.
+If this doesn't seem possible, for whatever reason, then I am registered and accredited with the British Association for Counselling and Psychotherapy (BACP) and work in line with its ethical framework.
 I am also a senior accredited counsellor with the National Counselling Society and work inline with its code of ethics.
-You can contact them as my professional, accrediting body.
+You can contact BACP as my professional, accrediting body.